jsa91/kwh_display/README.md

 When the *kwh_display*  boots for the first time it will deploy a hotspot with the SSID `kwh_display` and host an FTP file server.
 Access the file server using your preferred method at `ftp://192.168.4.1/`.
 After adding `config.json` to the root of the file system, repower the device.

 ## Troubleshooting
-If *kwh_display* does not boot correctly or if `Config Error!` is showing on the display, connect the ESP32 to a serial console.
+If *kwh_display* does not boot correctly or if `Error!` is showing on the display, connect the ESP32 to a serial console.
 Reboot and analyze the output.

 ```
 screen /dev/ttyUSB0 115200